mehdeh/image-denoising-methods/README.md

 In practice, neural networks trained as denoisers approximate this ideal denoiser.

-### Why CIFAR-10?

-The paper states:
-> "Note that Eq.
-57 is feasible to compute in practice for small datasets—we show the results for CIFAR-10 in Figure 1b."

-CIFAR-10 is small enough (50,000 training images of 32×32 pixels) to compute the ideal denoiser for all test images and all sigma values in reasonable time.

 ## 📚 Related Files

 - **`README_FIGURE1.md`**: Detailed documentation for Figure 1 generation